 Area of Focus Action Steps Progress and Outcome Measure(s) Reporting Frequency Tier 1- Schoolwide Practices 4.1) Ensure all schools implement a schoolwide behavior plan that integrates all the critical components of PBIS (schoolwide expectations / rules, guidelines for success, plan for teaching pro-social / appropriate student behavior and positive reinforcement for behavior).
-Results of fidelity implementation tools are reviewed throughout the year, decisions for summer specific professional development opportunities utilize all three measures.
-PBIS efforts are addressed by Area superintendents/Chief and climate/behavior team throughout the year. % of schools demonstrating satisfactory implementation of PBIS as measured by the PIC (fall), TFI-RP walkthrough (spring), and PCS Stakeholder survey (winter) □ Quarter 1 □ Quarter 2 □ Quarter 3 ⊠ End-of-Year Tier 2- Targeted Interventions and Disciplinary Alternatives 4.2) Area superintendents/Chief, and climate/behavior teams meet bimonthly to review district and school level referral and OSS data to determine and design support for schools with the highest need. # and % of discipline instances (referrals and out-of-school suspensions) issued to students (BNB) ☑ Quarter 1 ☑ Quarter 2 ☑ Quarter 3 ☑ End-of-Year Tier 1- Schoolwide Practices 4.3) Utilize discipline actions assigned to classroom disruption, not cooperating and defiance infractions.
-Use data to work with school leadership teams to reduce variance of actions assigned and to reduce gaps between Black and non-Black students within and across schools.
-Area superintendents/Chief will regularly review accuracy of discipline coding with schools. # and % of referrals (classroom disruption, not cooperating and defiance) issued to students (BNB) # and % of resultant actions for referrals (classroom disruption, not cooperating and defiance) issued to students (BNB) ☑ Quarter 1 ☑ Quarter 2 ☑ Quarter 3 ☑ End-of-Year Tier 1- Schoolwide Practices 4.4) Annually train all School-Based Resource Officers (SROs) and school-based administrators to ensure full implementation of the Collaborative Interagency Agreement regarding student misconduct, student interviews and student arrests that is designed to decrease arrests in favor of school consequences. # of arrests disaggregated by race and gender ☐ Quarter 1 ☑ Quarter 2 ☐ Quarter 3 ☑ End-of-Year Tier 1- Schoolwide Practices 4.5) Facilitate restorative practice training designed to increase the use of restorative practices as an alternative to other discipline referral actions. # and % of instances of restorative practice utilized as the resultant action for discipline referrals issued to students (BNB) as compared to previous year ☑ Quarter 1☑ Quarter 2☑ Quarter 3☑ End-of-Year ing the Gap Plan 2023-24
+Results of fidelity implementation tools are reviewed throughout the year, decisions for summer-specific professional development opportunities utilize all three measures.
+PBIS efforts are addressed by Area Superintendents/Chief and climate/behavior team throughout the year. % of schools demonstrating satisfactory implementation of PBIS as measured by the PIC (fall), TFI-RP walkthrough (spring), and PCS Stakeholder survey (winter) □ Quarter 1 □ Quarter 2 □ Quarter 3 ⊠ End-of-Year Tier 2- Targeted Interventions and Disciplinary Alternatives 4.2) Area Superintendents/Chiefs, and climate/behavior teams meet bimonthly to review district and school-level referral and OSS data to determine and design support for schools with the highest need. # and % of discipline instances (referrals and out-of-school suspensions) issuedto students (BNB)SY2023-24 Q2 ReferralsN%Q2 UPDATE:Black482844.7%NonBlack596555.3%SY2023-24 Q2 OSSN%Black113754.9%NonBlack93445.1% ☑ Quarter 1 ☑ Quarter 2 ☑ Quarter 3 ☑ End-of-Year Tier 1- Schoolwide Practices 4.3) Utilize discipline actions assigned to classroom disruption, not cooperating and defiance infractions.
+Use data to work with school leadership teams to reduce the variance of actions assigned and to reduce gaps between # and % of referrals (classroom disruption, not cooperating and defiance) issued to students (BNB) # and % of resultant actions for referrals (classroom disruption, not cooperating and defiance) issued to students (BNB) ⊠ Quarter 1 ⊠ Quarter 2 ⊠ Quarter 3 ⊠ End-of-Year